szdxhet/MSMGE-CNN/README.md

 # Acknowledgment
-We thank Kaishuo Zhang et al and Schirrmeister et al for their wonderful works.
+We thank Huiyang Wang et al for their wonderful works.

 Huiyang Wang, Hua Yu, and Haixian Wang.
 Eeg_genet: A feature-level graph embedding method for motor imagery classification based on eeg signals.
 Biocybernetics and Biomedical Engineering, 42(3):1023–1040, 2022.